treeverse/lakeFS/docs/community.md

 ---
 layout: default
 title: Community
 description: lakeFS community.
-Join the community on the lakeFS slack channel and feel free to ask questions and get help.
+Join the community at the lakeFS slack workspace and feel free to ask questions and get help.
 nav_order: 50
 has_children: false
 ---